Cloufield/Cloufield/README.md

   A helpful python package to draw manhattan plot and qq plot, format sumstats, and so forth.

 `formatbook`: A companion repo for gwaslab.
 A collection of commonlu used gwas sumstats format.

+`CTGCatalog`: A collection of commonly used resources used in Complex Trait Genetics.

 <!---
 Cloufield/Cloufield is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.
 --->

-`CTGindex`: A collection of commonly used resources used in Complex Trait Genetics.